 Foreign exchange trading (also known as forex, FX or currency trading) refers to exchanging currency with the goal of making a profit on the exchange rate between two currencies.

-Forex trades always involve two currencies – when you buy one currency, you are understood to be selling another.
-The two currencies involved in the transaction are known as a currency pair.
+Forex trades always involve two currencies.
+The two currencies involved in the transaction are known as currency pairs.
 Some examples of currency pairs are set out below:

 The first currency in the currency pair is the base currency.
-The second currency is the quote currency, and it indicates how much of that currency is required to buy one unit of the base currency.
-In a forex transaction, the investor is understood to be selling the quote currency and buying the base currency.
+The second currency is the quote currency, and indicates how much of that currency is required to buy one unit of the base currency.
+In a forex transaction, the investor is understood to be exchanging one currency for the other.

 To learn more about currency pairs, visit our guide to the most widely traded currency pairs.